What is involved in using donor eggs?

 There are two options for choosing a donor when undergoing treatment with Cambridge IVF:

-Self-recruited donors: These are donors who are known to you who are willing to donate their eggs to you.
+Self-recruited (known) donors: These are donors who are known to you, who are willing to donate their eggs to you.
 If you are fortunate enough to have a willing egg donor, we will also arrange a separate consultation appointment for the donor and their partner if they have one.
-At this appointment one of our consultant Fertility Specialists will take your donor through the process, take her medical history and complete consent forms appropriate to her to ensure that she is a suitable candidate.
-She will then also see a counsellor for implications counselling and one of our Fertility Nurse Specialists to complete the consent process and commence donor screening through blood tests.
+At this appointment one of our Consultant Fertility Specialists will take your donor through the process, take their medical history and complete consent forms appropriate to them to ensure that they are a suitable candidate.
+If eligible to donate, they will then also see a counsellor for implications counselling and one of our Fertility Nurse Specialists to complete their consent forms and commence the donor screening process.

-Clinic recruited donors – These are donors recruited by the clinic.
-They may be egg sharers who need IVF treatment themselves and are donating some of their eggs to you, or altruistic donors who are donating all of their eggs.
+Clinic or Donor bank recruited donors: These are donors recruited by Cambridge IVF or an external donor bank.
+They may be egg sharers (people who are undergoing IVF treatment themselves and are donating some of their eggs), or altruistic donors who are donating all of their eggs.
+Note that at this time Cambridge IVF are not recruiting donors locally but this may change in the future.

-Getting eggs and transporting them to Cambridge: Our arrangement with MFS allows each patient to select a total of 8 eggs from their selected donor for delivery to Cambridge.
-The eggs are frozen and stored at MFS via a process called vitrification.
-Once you have selected your donor, we will check that the donor is appropriate for you and then you place the order for the eggs directly with MFS.
-MFS will then arrange for the delivery of the eggs to Cambridge IVF as soon as possible thereafter.
+Ordering eggs and transporting them to Cambridge IVF: Once you have selected your donor, we will check that the donor is appropriate for you and then you can proceed to place the order for the eggs directly with Ovobank.
 The eggs are transported to Cambridge IVF via a specialist cryogenic courier in a device called a ‘dry shipper’ which is designed to maintain ultra-low temperature (-196oC) for up to 21 days.
-When the eggs arrive in Cambridge, we carefully unpack them, check all of the details and load them into one of our cryogenic storage devices where they will remain in storage until you wish to start your treatment cycle.
+When the eggs arrive in Cambridge, we carefully unpack them, check all of the details are correct and load them into one of our cryogenic storage devices where they will remain in storage until you wish to start your treatment cycle.

-Evidence from the use of frozen eggs suggests that the best balance between cost and treatment success is provided by using 8 eggs in treatment.
-The intention is to generate more embryos than you would use in a single cycle of treatment (which is 1 or 2).
-We would then aim to freeze any additional embryos of suitable quality at an advanced stage of their development (known as the blastocyst stage) 5 or 6 days after fertilisation occurred using a vitrification technique similar to that used to initially store the eggs.
-The success rates from using frozen / thawed embryos do not vary statistically from those using fresh embryos so we are able to extend your treatment options beyond one embryo transfer using this strategy, thus minimising the need to buy more eggs should you wish or need to have a second embryo transfer.
+We aim to freeze any additional embryos (not transferred) of suitable quality at the blastocyst stage 5 or 6 days after fertilisation occurred, using a vitrification technique similar to that used to initially store the eggs.
+The success rates from using frozen / thawed embryos do not vary statistically from those using fresh embryos so we are able to extend your treatment options beyond one embryo transfer using this strategy, thus minimising the need to source additional donor eggs should you wish or need to have a second embryo transfer.

 What next?

-Once you have found your egg donor and everything is in place, you are ready to commence treatment.
+Once you have found your egg donor and the eggs are transported to Cambridge IVF, you are ready to commence treatment.

-If you are using a known donor we will use medication to synchronise yours and your donor’s cycles in order that once the eggs have been collected from the donor and embryos created, an embryo can be transferred to you at the correct time of your cycle.
-If you would prefer to freeze your donor’s eggs or create embryos and freeze those in order to quarantine them, there is no need to synchronise your cycles.
+If you are using a known donor, we will use medication to synchronise yours and your donor’s cycles in order that once the eggs have been collected from the donor and embryos created, an embryo can be transferred to you at the correct time of your cycle.
+If you would prefer to freeze your donor’s eggs or create embryos and freeze them for quarantine, there is no need to synchronise your cycles.

-If you have opted to use a clinic recruited donor and cryopreserved eggs we will give you medication and monitor your cycle to thaw the eggs at the time that you would be ovulating naturally.
+If you have opted to use cryopreserved donor eggs we will give you medication and monitor your cycle to thaw the eggs at the time that you would be ovulating naturally.

-After thawing eggs we will need to ensure that the eggs meet the sperm in order to allow the process of fertilisation to take place and to allow embryos to develop.
-We will inseminate your eggs using a procedure called Intracytoplasmic-sperm-injection (ICSI).
-During ICSI we select a single sperm and manually inject it into the middle of the egg.
-Please be aware that ICSI treatment is recommended when using frozen-thawed eggs in treatment as opposed to conventional IVF.
+After warming the eggs we then need to try and fertilise them.
+When working with frozen eggs we have to attempt to fertilise your eggs using a procedure called Intracytoplasmic-sperm-injection (ICSI).
+During ICSI we select a single healthy sperm and manually inject it into the middle of the egg.
+Please be aware that ICSI treatment is required when using frozen-thawed eggs in treatment.
 This is because studies have demonstrated that the shell surrounding the egg hardens during the freezing process and can therefore prevent the sperm from entering the egg.
 We can overcome this problem by using ICSI.
-More information on ICSI is available in our separate patient information sheet for this technique.
+More information on ICSI is available to you in our separate patient information sheet via the Fertility Consents online platform.

 If we are using fresh eggs from a known donor we will carry out the surgical egg collection to retrieve the eggs and then inseminate them using sperm.
-The method of insemination used (IVF or ICSI) will depend on the quality of the semen sample.
+The method of insemination used (IVF or ICSI) will depend on the quality of the semen sample on the day that treatment is performed.

-Once fertilisation is achieved the embryo/s will be observed in the laboratory for 6 days, an embryo transfer will be performed on the most appropriate day and any remaining suitable embryos will be frozen for your use on day 5 or day 6.
-Frozen embryos can be used in a future frozen embryo replacement cycle.
+Once fertilisation is achieved the embryo/s will be cultured in a special incubator called an EmbryoScope in the laboratory for up to 6 days.
+Embryo transfer will typically be performed on day 5 and any remaining suitable quality blastocysts can be frozen for your future use on day 5 or day 6.
+Frozen embryos can be used in a future frozen embryo replacement cycle to further extend your treatment options.

 What happens to the embryos if they are not frozen?